UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 How much is car insurance for a 20 year old in the UK?

-The average UK car insurance premium for a 20-year-old is £1,624 in 2026 — about 2.7× the UK adult average of roughly £600, but 43% cheaper than the £2,847 a 17-year-old pays.
-London 20-year-olds pay £2,180; the cheapest region (North East England) averages £1,300.
-A black-box telematics policy saves new drivers around £379 a year, and 78% of 17–20s pay less with one.
+The published average UK car insurance premium for a 20-year-old is £1,704 in 2026 (Confused.com Price Index, Mar–May 2026 — the average price quoted, not the average paid) — about 2.4× the all-ages quoted average of £719, and barely below the £1,695 a 17-year-old is quoted, because the 17–20 stretch is far flatter than most drivers expect.
+Indexed to that figure, London 20-year-olds pay around £2,285 and the cheapest region (North East England) around £1,365.
+About 78% of 17–20s pay less with a black-box telematics policy than without one.
 Full breakdown of the factors, the cheapest cars and how to lower your quote below.

 Average UK 20-year-old car insurance, by region (2026)